-- Must be a U.S. citizen or permanent resident
+- Must be a U.S. citizen, permanent resident or DACA recipient

 - Must be a member of one of the following ethnic groups: African American/Black, Asian American/Pacific Islander, Hispanic/Latino or Native American/American Indian

-- *Must have a minimum of 2.75 GPA (if you do not meet this requirement, please see the application checklist below)
+- *Must have a minimum of 3.0 GPA (if you do not meet this requirement, please see the application checklist below)

 - A brief paragraph explaining college and/or community activities in which you are involved in